exoscale/stelling/fxauthorizer/README.md

 * TLS client cert information
 * Claims in OIDC IDTokens
 * Grpc service and method name
-* Http uri, path and query parameters
+* HTTP URI, path and query parameters

-Because the CEL program is cached and the available parameters are all readily available to request handlers, policy evaluation introduces very little overhead.
+Because the CEL program is cached and the parameters are all readily available to request handlers, policy evaluation introduces very little overhead.
-Benchmarking shows that common policy evaluate in about 1 microsecond.
+Benchmarking shows that common policies evaluate in about 1 microsecond.

 This provides a flexible environment that allows expressing a wide variety of policies.